sci-wms/sci-wms/README.md

 in Apache to the gunicorn server because I think its better setup to handle the kinds of requests the server sees.

-Notes:
-______
-For the server to work correctly, you must edit the server_local_config.py file.
-Add the full paths to YOUR installation of the service, and edit the list of datasets to include an id and path or opendap link to your dataset.